 Pot bellies are described as such because of the bulge in the stick portion of the phone.
 This resembles the shape of an old-fashioned pot bellied stove, a common item in older homes back when the telephone was new to many households.

 Among the brands of pot belly candlestick phones sought by collectors are those marked as North Electric, Samson, Couch and Seeley, and Western Electric.
 Other lesser known brands can be collectible, too, however.

 Out of the Ordinary Features Can Increase Value

-Unusual variations and features usually increase the value of the phone as a unit.
-Some pot belly models have large round dials in the center giving them a... district appearance.
-Transmitters, or mouthpieces, are usually black, but can sometimes be made of white porcelain.
+Unusual... variations and features usually increase the value of the phone as a unit no matter which company made it.
+Some pot belly models have large round dials in the center giving them a district appearance.
+Transmitters, also known as mouthpieces, are usually black, but can sometimes be made of white porcelain.

 A number of different types of receivers were used on these phones as well, including the traditional/common style known as a "pony receiver.”
 Variations called “long pole” receivers, which are basically elongated versions of pony receivers, have also been found as original components with varied pot belly bases.